Castel is an important heritage site. But before visiting it, you need to know several things. We will cover everything in this guide.

 At Castel National Site

 While we walked towards the cashiers, we saw several signs.
 One of them was a map of the surrounding area.
-Castel is on far right, and two roads to Jerusalem (via Tzuba and Sha’ar HaGai, which is new road #1) go through Castel.
-Or more precisely beneath Castel.
+Castel is on the far right, and two roads to Jerusalem (via Tzuba and Sha’ar Hagai, which is new road #1) go through Castel.
+Or, more precisely, beneath Castel.
 It makes it a strategic point.

-And here you can see fighting spots of Palmach Harel division during the war of Independence.
-Orange means Arab settlement, and blue is a Jewish settlement.
+And here, you can see the fighting spots of Palmach Harel’s division during the war of Independence.
+Orange means Arab settlement, and blue is Jewish settlement.

-The cashier told us there are two movies.
-The first one shows the history and the importance of this place, and the second is more about the battles themselves.
-She told me that the latter is less appropriate for children, so we skipped it.
+The cashier told us there were two movies.
+The first one shows this place’s history and importance, and the second is more about the battles themselves.
+She told me the latter was less appropriate for children, so we skipped it.

 The first movie is just next to the cashiers.
 It is a ten-minute movie, and you activate it by pressing a button.
 There are two buttons, one for Hebrew and another for English.

 From that point, we started climbing to the top of the hill.
-On the way, we saw signs telling Castel’s history in chronological order.
+We saw signs telling Castel’s history in chronological order on the way.

 The first sign mentions the Crusader fortress Castellum Belvoir.
 This twelfth-century fortress guarded the road to Jerusalem.
 In 1187 it was conquered by Saladin.
 The fort was destroyed, and up till the War of Independence, there was an Arab village here.

-On this trail, besides the historical signs, there are also several spots highlighting critical human qualities.
-Qualities that were needed to take over Castel and allow passage of supply convoys to Jerusalem.
+On this trail, besides the historical signs, several spots also highlight critical human qualities.
+Qualities needed to take over Castel and allow passage of supply convoys to Jerusalem.

 One of those qualities was determination.

-At the top of the hill, you can find a topographical map of the area as well as the description of Operation “Nahshon”.
+At the top of the hill, you can find a topographical map of the area and the description of Operation “Nahshon”.

-On the night of between 5 and 6 of April 1948, the operation started.
-The operation ends with the capture of six Arab villages for the first time in the War of Independence.
-And three convoys consisting of 335 vehicles bring supplies and arms to the city.
+On the night of between 5 and 6 April 1948, the operation started.
+The operation captured six Arab villages for the first time in the War of Independence.
+And three convoys consisting of 335 vehicles brought supplies and arms to Jerusalem.

-This spot is also an excellent lookout of the surroundings.
-Here, for example, you can see Ein Kerem neighborhood with The Hebrew University Ein Kerem Campus.
+This spot is also an excellent lookout for the surroundings.
+For example, you can see Ein Kerem with The Hebrew University Ein Kerem Campus.

-We decided to go down from the other side.
+We decided to go down from the other side of the hill.

 During our climb, we saw war trenches.
 My daughter asked to go to one of the trenches.
 Since we made our way up using the trail, we went down in one of the trenches.

-As I mentioned before, we skipped the second movie since it is not adequate for young children.
+As I mentioned, we skipped the second movie since it is inadequate for young children.

 Castel is an important heritage site, and I do recommend visiting it.
 Just keep in mind there is no shade and no greenery.
 Thus, you would enjoy it more in cooler weather.
-Also, to make it more enjoyable for kids, prepare some games/activities in advance.
+Also, prepare some games/activities to make the visit more enjoyable for kids.

 That’s all for today, and I’ll see you in future travels!

-For nearby attractions browse the map at the top of this post, or check Jerusalem.
+For nearby attractions, browse the interactive map at the top or check Jerusalem.

 Additional ResourcesHere are several resources that I created to help travelers: